Perth Regiment: Early history

 In 1838, the Third Regiment of Huron was organized in the territory which is now the south part of Perth County, Ontario.
 This was a paper organization of the compulsory militia, to which every able-bodied male citizen in theory belonged.
 It did not have equipment, did not train, and while it continued to exist after the voluntary militia was formed, it was distinct from the volunteers.

 The Stratford Volunteer Rifle Company was formed in 1856, elected its own officers, and carried on entirely at the expense of its members for two years, before it was officially recognized in 1858.

-In response to the Fenian Raids, a temporary battalion-sized composite unit was formed in 1866 at Thorold, Ontario.
+In response to the Fenian Raids, a temporary battalion-sized composite unit was formed in 1866 at Thorold.
 It consisted of companies from Stratford, Chatham, Ingersoll, St. Thomas and Guelph.